- Latin America

 You may have made some mistakes in the past, paid your dues to society, and are now wondering if those past transgressions are going to prevent you from living your dream of teaching English abroad.

 All hope is not lost - So let's take a look at where you can teach English abroad with a criminal record.
-While some governments and schools require background checks and will not permit employment of those with any criminal record that shows up in a background check, the list of countries and schools where you can still work is probably a lot longer than you might have imagined.
+While some governments and schools require background checks and will not permit the employment of those with any criminal record that shows up in a background check, the list of countries and schools where you can still work is probably a lot longer than you might have imagined.
 In addition, just because a school requires a criminal background for employment, or a government requires that one be submitted before issuing a work visa, does not always mean that you will not receive employment opportunities.
-In many cases, minor, non-violent and juvenile offenses will not be an obstacle to getting a job.
+In many cases, minor, non-violent and juvenile offenses will not be an obstacle to getting an English teaching job overseas.

-Latin America & Europe - In some countries, particularly in Latin America and Europe, where many English teachers are hired locally as independent contractors who are paid by the hour, a criminal background check may never be requested at all, though some individual schools may request one.
+Latin America & Europe - In some countries, particularly in Latin America and Europe, where many English teachers are hired locally as independent contractors who are paid by the hour, a criminal background check may never be requested at all.
+However, it is worth noting that some individual schools may request one.

 Government Programs - Major government-operated programs that recruit Americans and other native English speakers to work as teaching assistants in France and Spain, do not require a national-level criminal background check, but still may request one.